JanetVictorious/terraform-k8s-example/README.md

 All `YAML` manifests reside in the [manifest folder](/terraform/modules/kubernetes/manifests/).

-While there are Kubernetes resources on `Terraform` for deployment, service, etc. the use of traditional `YAML` files are sometimes nice to have.
-By utilizing the `kubernetes_manifest` (from Kubernetes) or `kubectl_manifest` (from `gavinbunney/kubectl`) you can easily deploy to a cluster by using already existing `YAML` files.
-One advantage of this is that you can keep your code small while still deploying large complex `YAML` files.
+While there are Kubernetes resources on Terraform for deployment, service, etc. the use of traditional `YAML` files is somewhat nice.
+By utilizing the [kubernetes_manifest](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs/resources/manifest) or [kubectl_manifest](https://registry.terraform.io/providers/gavinbunney/kubectl/latest/docs/resources/kubectl_manifest) you can easily deploy to a cluster by using already existing `YAML` files.
+One advantage of this is that you can keep your Terraform code small while still deploying large complex `YAML` files.

 ---

 ## Run cluster on minikube

-Before deploying resources start `minikube`:
+Before deploying resources start Minikube:

 ```bash
 minikube start --driver=docker
 ```

-In order for the cluster to use your docker image, run the Docker daemon out of `minikube`:
+In order for the cluster to use your docker image, run the Docker daemon out of Minikube:

 ```bash
 eval $(minikube docker-env)
 ```

-Build docker image on `minikube`:
+Build docker image on Minikube:

 ```bash
 docker build -t model-serving:3.10.6 .